 Children may be scared or upset by a safety drill.
 Say: We hold safety drills to help us be ready if a real emergency happens and everyone can stay safe.

-Go over what the children can expect during the training, so they feel prepared to participate.
-Remind the children that if they must leave their classroom, they shouldn't take anything with them.
-This can slow them down when they must hurry.
+Review what the children can expect during the training, so they feel prepared to participate.